 Although traditional IRAs help your investments gain value over time, they do have certain limitations.
-For 2019, you can contribute a maximum of $6,000 if you’re younger than 50 or $7,000 if you’re over age 50, according to the Internal Revenue Service.
+For 2022, you can contribute a maximum of $6,000 if you’re younger than 50 or $7,000 if you’re over age 50, according to the Internal Revenue Service.
 Even if you have multiple IRAs, you’ll need to stick to the contribution limits — spread across all accounts, not for each — for a calendar year.
-Depending on the type of IRA you choose, you also may not be permitted to continue making contributions after age 70½.
+If you’re familiar with IRAs, you may remember that it used to be the case that you weren’t allowed to continue making contributions after age 70½, however as of 2020 that restriction was lifted.
 One IRA, called a Roth IRA, specifies income limits.
 If you earn more than a certain amount of income in a calendar year, you may not be eligible to invest in this IRA type.

 Types of IRAs

 There are several types of IRAs, and each allows you to make contributions a little differently.
 These accounts also have distinct tax advantages.
 Compare the types to determine which one may best meet your needs: